 Source: Eric Ries

-So, how do we capitalize on this potential of an MVP app and keep it in the success zone?
+So, how do we capitalize on this potential of a Minimum Viable Product and keep it in the success zone?
 First, let’s discuss the reasons why many MVPs turn out not as expected.

 Why Do MVP Apps Fail?

-Because companies that choose to start with an MVP app ignore one of the three aspects of the MVP:
+Because companies that choose to start with an MVP ignore one of the three aspects:

 Get the “Minimum” Right in an MVP App

 When building your MVP app, you should remember that you need to get out something pretty fast.
-The quicker you finish an MVP, the sooner you will collect users’ feedback.
-You can’t keep adding a feature after feature to make your MVP app more attractive.
+The quicker you finish it, the sooner you will collect users’ feedback.
+You can’t keep adding feature after feature to make your product more attractive.

 In fact, you can start with a bare minimum, even before developing the MVP app.
 There are such variants as: